How to Make An Angry Customer Happy Again.

 Understand Their Pain

 From listening, you will be able to identify at what point they encountered the problem.
 To better understand a person’s pain, try to feel it as well by picturing yourself in their shoes.
-If a similar situation had happened to you, how will you react?
+If a similar situation had happened to you, how would you react?
 And what could be done to appease you?
 Answering these questions will give you an insight as to how disappointed the customer feels and how they can be pacified.
 To be sure that you have fully understood the angle they are coming from, you can try reiterating what they have told you, in the most concise way you can.